DApIA-Project/Data-Converter/README.md

 \
 The ExtraField field is a JSON object that contains information present in a converted sbs file not present in csv file.
 It is not mandatory to add this field when converting.
-Here is its structure:
+Here is an exemple:

 ```json
 {